agranya99/MOSS-winnowing-seqMatcher/README.md

 The matching blocks are mapped to the original codes and the plagiarized code snippet is printed.

 Changes in positions of blocks of codes does not affect the efficiency.

+### Author- Agranya Pratap Singh
+Thanks to Shashwat Sanket @shashwatsanket997 for suggesting use of Python difflib module (sequence matcher).

 # References - Winnowing approach
 The following research paper was referred for implementation of winnowing approach: